 The founder of The Growing Heart, Claire Hudson-McAuley is an experienced Psychotherapist, Registered Nurse, Alcohol and Drug Counsellor and Family Therapist.
 She has specialised ACF recommended training in trauma, sensorimotor psychotherapy and attachment, and is included on Blue Knot Foundation’s database as a provider of trauma-informed therapeutic services.

 Trauma can affect people profoundly, physically, mentally and emotionally, for decades after the events, as shown by the ACEs study (Andes and Filetti, 1995).
 But survivors may not remember what happened.
 Psychiatrist Judith Hermann (1992) first said “trauma survivors have symptoms not memories”.

-Trauma-related symptoms including relationship issues, stress, anxiety or depression, failure to reach full potential in work or personal life, somatic conditions without apparent medical cause or with emotional triggers, fibromyalgia and chronic pain conditions, many types of dissociation from living in a fantasy world to having multiple separate “parts” or self-states, PTSD symptoms including irritability, flashbacks or difficulty with trust, sexual or intimacy issues, body dysmorphia, eating disorders, difficulty with parenting or attachment, addictions, self- harm or chronic suicidality, emotional dysregulation, phobias etc.
+Trauma-related symptoms including relationship issues, stress, anxiety or depression, failure to reach full potential in work or personal life, somatic conditions without apparent medical cause or with emotional triggers, fibromyalgia and chronic pain conditions, chronic fatigue, many types of dissociation from living in a fantasy world to having multiple separate “parts” or self-states, PTSD symptoms including irritability, flashbacks or difficulty with trust, sexual or intimacy issues, body dysmorphia, eating disorders, difficulty with parenting or attachment, addictions, self- harm or chronic suicidality, emotional dysregulation, phobias etc.

 Physically, survivors are at greater risk of many physical health conditions like obesity, heart disease, airways disease, insomnia, gut issues such as IBS, tinnitus, reduced immune function or immune disorders, and may have a life span up to 20 years shorter than average.